-Step Command Purpose 1. vlan database Enter VLAN configuration mode.
-2. vtp server Configure the switch for VTP server mode.
-3. vtp domain domain-name Configure a VTP administrative-domain name.
+Command Purpose Step 1 vlan database Enter VLAN configuration mode.
+Step 2 vtp server Configure the switch for VTP server mode (the default).
+Step 3 vtp domain domain-name Configure a VTP administrative-domain name.
 The name can be from 1 to 32 characters.
 All switches operating in VTP server or client mode under the same administrative responsibility must be configured with the same domain name.
-4. vtp password password (Optional) Set a password for the VTP domain.
+Step 4 vtp password password (Optional) Set a password for the VTP domain.
 The password can be from 8 to 64 characters.
 If you configure a VTP password, the VTP domain does not function properly if you do not assign the same password to each switch in the domain.

-Step Command Purpose 5. exit Update the VLAN database, propagate it throughout the administrative domain, and return to privileged EXEC mode.
-6. show vtp status Verify your entries in the VTP Operating Mode and the VTP Domain Name fields of the display.
+Step 5 exit Update the VLAN database, propagate it throughout the administrative domain, and return to privileged EXEC mode.
+Step 6 show vtp status Verify your entries in the VTP Operating Mode and the VTP Domain Name fields of the display.